 The function computes how many elements of a vector of rankings ranks make it to the top n positions.

-It is used in conjunction with the learning to rank evaluation protocol of evaluation. evaluate\performance.
+It can be used in conjunction with the learning to rank evaluation protocol of ampligraph.evaluation.evaluate_performance().

 It is formally defined as follows: